Luca-Hu/Shopme_APP/README.md

 5、Contact Me

-If you have any questions or advices, please let me know.
+If you have any questions or advices, please feel free to contact me.

 My Linken Account： www.linkedin.com/in/yi-hu-58852321a

-My Email： yihu@smu.edu
+My Email： <yihu@smu.edu>